UCA-Squad/moodle-mod_teams/README.md

 [TEAM] Members synchronization
 -----
 For this members synchonization we made the choice to use a powershell script to do it.
 Using API here does not seemed relevant or efficient enough with the potential volume of datas to be processed.<br/>
-This script will use the given json file by moodle which lists all expected members for each team.
+This script will use the given json file by moodle which lists all expected members for each team.<br/>
+This powershell script is currently being redesigned in order to be shared later.

 Possible improvements
 -----
 - Add directly members to the team.
 Avoid a first script execution to have a "full" team.
-- Use the availability period defined in the form directly in Teams (for now this feature does not seem functional with the API) and display it in Teams calendar.
 - Add more options (if possible with the API).
 Ex: Waiting lobby, Who can present...
-- Control in the moodle visualization and edition pages if an online meeting exists in Teams.
 - Add admin setting to select resource types it will be possible to add with the plugin.
 - Use the prefix when we edit inline the resource name.
 <p>Feel free to propose some improvements and/or developments/pull requests to improve this plugin.</p>

 About us
 ------
-<a href="https://www.uca.fr">Université Clermont Auvergne</a> - 2020.<br/>
+<a href="https://www.uca.fr">Université Clermont Auvergne</a> - 2021.<br/>